BZoennchen/supercollider-book/_sources/chapters/sounddesign/filters/noise.md

 A plot of ``WhiteNoise`` over a duration of 2 milliseconds.
 ```

-If we look at the frequency analyser, we can see almost a line, i.e., all frequency have roughly equal power.
+If we look at the frequency analyser, we can see almost a line, i.e., all frequencies have roughly equal power.
 Compared to other noises, the sound is rather harsh because of the power in high frequencies.

 (sec-pink-noise)=